aristanetworks/avd-workshops/workshops/jinja-yaml.md

 string: "Welcome to the Automation Workshop"
 ```

-Sometimes, a scalar is referred to as only the initial part of the line of text such as a list of names or locations like such.
+Sometimes, a scalar is referred to as only the initial part of the line of text such as a list of names or locations (as shown below).

 ```yaml
 ---